-You are for the first time in Romania and suddenly you find yourself in Moldova.
+You are for the first time in Romania, and suddenly you find yourself in Moldova.
 Which Moldova is this?
-In order to avoid confusion, one must know that after WWII the Romanian province of Moldova was split in half.
+To avoid confusion, one must know that after WWII, the Romanian province of Moldova was split in half.
 One half is the province of Moldova and part of Romania, and the other is the Republic of Moldova, an independent country.
 Other territories, also once part of the same province, are now in Ukraine.

 The most important city of Moldova is Iasi.
-After Bucharest, it is the second most important university center in the country, and a real hub of culture.
+After Bucharest, it is the second most important university center and a real hub of culture.
 Other interesting cities for foreign tourists are Piatra Neamt and Targu Neamt, both former important medieval citadels.
-Major monastic centers can be found all over Moldova such as Agapia, beautifully painted by Nicolae Grigorescu, one of the most important Romanian painters.
+In addition, major monastic centers can be found all over Moldova, such as Agapia, beautifully painted by Nicolae Grigorescu, one of the most important Romanian painters.

 First time in the Carpathian Mountains

-If you are going to enjoy a tour of Romania, then you must definitely get to these beautiful and exotic mountains.
+If you enjoy a tour of Romania, you must definitely get to these beautiful and exotic mountains.
 Stretching from Poland all the way to the borders of Romania and Serbia, the Carpathian Mountains represent a major tourist attraction.
-All of the Romanian regions are developed around these mountains, with the exception of Dobrogea, which boasts its own little mountains.
+All of the Romanian regions are developed around these mountains, except for Dobrogea, which boasts its own little mountains.

-If the Eastern Carpathians are known especially for the Rarau or Ceahlau Mountains, the Western Carpathians are known for their more gentle peaks and multistratal rock formations.
-It is here that you can explore remote mountain villages as well as some of the best preserved caves in the world, such as the Bears’ Cave.
+If the Eastern Carpathians are known for the Rarau or Ceahlau Mountains, the Western Carpathians are known for their more gentle peaks and multistratal rock formations.
+It is here that you can explore remote mountain villages and some of the best-preserved caves in the world, such as the Bears’ Cave.

-Now when you come for the first time in Romania, you will have a general idea about its major tourist attractions.
+When you come for the first time to Romania, you will have a general idea about its major tourist attractions.
 Our private or shared tours will get you to at least one of these places, and really, you owe it to yourself to see more.